Striving for productivity? – here is your guide

 The Eisenhower Box

 Eisenhower, the 34th president of the United States, lived one of the most productive lives you could imagine.
-But that’s not the only thing he’s known for.
-He was also a general in the US Army, the Supreme Commander of the Allied Forces in Europe during World War II, launched programs that led to the development of the Interstate Highway System in the US, the launch of the internet, NASA and use of alternative energy sources.
+He was also a general in the US Army, launched programs that led to the development of the Interstate Highway System in the US, the launch of the internet, NASA and use of alternative energy sources.
 And that’s not even the end of the list.
 How come he managed to do so much?
 He remained extremely productive throughout his life and it’s the ability that let him become so successful.

 His productivity technique, known as the Eisenhower Box, is a strategy for taking action and organising your tasks.
 What you need to do is use a decision-making matrix which will separate your tasks based on four categories: